hyperfield/pyappexec/README.md

 PyAppExec first looks for `pyappexec.ini` in the current directory; if it is not found, it scans each immediate subdirectory (this is how the sample config in `test2/pyappexec.ini` is discovered).
 To point at a specific file explicitly, pass `--config /path/to/pyappexec.ini`.

+**Useful flags**

+- `--config /path/to/pyappexec.ini` – override the config discovery logic described above.
+- `--no-gui` – force CLI mode even when the INI requests the Qt front-end.
+- `--reset-gui` – clear the persisted "hide GUI" preference (handy if you previously suppressed the GUI after a successful run).

 ### GUI mode

 Set `GUI = true` under the relevant `[<OS>:main]` section to launch the Qt6 front-end.
 The GUI embeds the CLI output (PowerShell on Windows, Terminal on macOS/Linux), shows a progress indicator, and surfaces blocking error dialogs if anything fails.
+When a run completes successfully you can check “Hide GUI after successful runs” before closing the window; PyAppExec will remember that preference (per app) and skip the GUI going forward, automatically re-enabling it if a later run fails.
 Pass `--no-gui` on the command line or set `GUI = false` to force the traditional CLI experience even when the INI enables the GUI.
-Use `--config /path/to/pyappexec.ini` to point the launcher at a specific configuration file.
+Use `--config /path/to/pyappexec.ini` to point the launcher at a specific configuration file, and `--reset-gui` to clear any saved GUI suppression preference.

 ## Configuration